Sugandha2004/loop-studio-ad-campaign-dashboard/README.md

 # 🚀 Loop Studio – Ad Campaign & Social Media Marketing Dashboard

 ### Project Overview
-This Power BI project analyzes fictional ad campaign and social media marketing data for **Loop Studio**, a fictional digital marketing agency.
+This Power BI project analyzes fictional ad campaigns and social media marketing data for **Loop Studio**, a fictional digital marketing agency.
 The goal was to create a performance dashboard that helps track KPIs, compare platform results, evaluate lead generation efficiency, and derive actionable marketing recommendations.

-This project was inspired by the real-life agency Loop Studio by Varuna Saini, and was developed purely for educational and portfolio purposes.
+This project was inspired by the real-life agency Loop Studio by Varuna Saini and was developed purely for educational and portfolio purposes.

 ---